William Hinton1

 M, #18576, b.
 3 September 1818, d.
 1 April 1899

-He held the office of Member of Parliament (M.P.) for East Surrey between 1841 and 1847.1 He held the office of Member of Parliament (M.P.) for Wilton between 1855 and 1877.1 He succeeded to the title of 3rd Baronet Antrobus, of Antrobus, co.
+He held the office of Member of Parliament (M.P.) for East Surrey between 1841 and 1847.1 He held the office of Member of Parliament (M.P.) for Wilton between 1855 and 1877.1 He succeeded as the 3rd Baronet Antrobus, of Antrobus, co.
 Palatine of Chester [U.K., 1815] on 4 May 1870.1 He held the office of High Sheriff of Wiltshire in 1880.1 He held the office of Justice of the Peace (J.P.) for Wiltshire.1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire.1

 He also had two other daughters.1